 Her clock beeped.
 Two minutes to be in position.
 She checked the feed from Julian’s “distraction” car; there were headlights coming.
 She checked the GPS and found the trucks bearing down on her position at roughly 120 kph.
 She stood and headed down to her position, just north of the distraction.
 Hopefully the distraction would stop all six trucks and she could get to her target while it was immobile.
 But it was possible the target would keep rolling, and she was in place.

-Cylee pulled her magnetic grapple free and ensured it was fastened properly, and that she could reach the disconnect mechanism.
-The second to last thing she would want was for the grapple to come off her waist when she needed it.
+Cylee pulled her magnetic grapple free, ensured the harness was fastened properly, and that she could reach the disconnect mechanism.
+The second to last thing she would want was for the grapple to come off her when she needed it.
 The last thing she wanted was for the grapple to stay attached when she needed it to drop.

 “T minus twenty, Intercept,” Cassandra said over the comms channel.
 “Intercept is a terrible nickname,” Cylee thought, not for the first time.

 Agent: He’s too late; he’s not going to hit the lead truck.

 “Intercept, speed up, you’re not going to make contact.”
 Cylee said and started running to make up for the difference.
 In her HUD she saw multiple scenarios, Julian’s heavily armored SUV against the trucks at different speeds.

 “I got this, Zero.”
 Julian responded.
 “Impact in three, two…oh.”
 Cylee watched Julian collide with the second truck, pushing it sideways but not stopping the target truck.
 The two following trucks swerved and utterly failed to stop, colliding with Julian and his victim.